patrickbucher/learning-clojure/getting-clojure.md

     > (compute-bonus 200000 "Dogbert" employee-bonus-rates 10000)
     50000.0

-The map of `employee-bonus-rates` has to be carried away wherever a bonus has to be calculated.
+The map of `employee-bonus-rates` has to be carried along wherever a bonus has to be calculated.
 A better approach is to return individual functions by employee that have their bonus rate parametrized:

     (defn mk-compute-bonus-func [employee-name bonus-rates min-bonus]
       (let [bonus-rate (bonus-rates employee-name)]